FabG/agent_google_adk/README.md

 Navigate into the directory for the specific step you want to run (e.g., step_1, step_2_anthropic, step_3, etc.).

-Each step directory contains a .env file.
-Open this file in a text editor.
+Each step directory contains a `.env` file.
 Replace the placeholder values with your actual API keys.

 Example .env content:
 ```shell